 Little is known about how adolescents in Indonesia experience maternal and newborn care, and what factors influence those experiences.
 The Respectful Maternal and Newborn Care Indonesia study seeks to fill this gap.

-We spoke with pregnant and postpartum adolescent girls in Bantul (Yogyakarta Province) and Mataram (West Nusa Tenggara Province) — two regions with high rates of adolescent pregnancy.
+We spoke with 21 pregnant and postpartum adolescent girls aged 14-20 in Bantul (Yogyakarta Province) and Mataram (West Nusa Tenggara Province) — two regions with high rates of adolescent pregnancy.
 Adolescent participants were given cameras to document their experiences accessing and using maternal and newborn care.
 Through photographs, group discussions, and interviews, they shared their stories and reflections.

 The findings of this study are presented through a series of images, captions, and stories — told in the participants’ own words — offering an intimate look into the realities of adolescent maternal and newborn care in Indonesia.